Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Newham and are not the council.
 About us

 Conrad Hall, Director of Resources for the London Borough of Newham, approved the reprocurement of water, wastewater, and ancillary services for the council's estate.
-This decision ensures the continuation of essential services through the existing supplier, Wave, for a further 12 months.
+This decision ensures the continuation of these essential services through the existing supplier, Wave, for a further 12 months, utilising the YPO Water Framework.

 LBN Water, Wastewater and Ancillary Services Procurement 2024 - 2025

-Conrad Hall, Director of Resources, approved the reprocurement of water, wastewater, and ancillary services for the London Borough of Newham.
-The decision was made to continue the contract with the current supplier, Wave, for a period of 12 months.
-This reprocurement was executed through the YPO Water Framework YPO1181, which allowed for a direct award to Wave, as they had already been identified as the sole supplier under this framework.
+The Director of Resources, Conrad Hall, approved the reprocurement of water, wastewater, and ancillary services for the London Borough of Newham.
+The decision was made to continue services with the current supplier, Wave, for a 12-month period, utilising the YPO Water Framework YPO1181.
+This approach bypasses the need for a new competitive tendering process, ensuring a seamless continuation of services and leveraging pre-negotiated competitive rates.

 Attendees